Visiting Enver Hoxha’s grave in Tirana

 Even in its original setting the grave wasn’t ostentatious.
 It was a bigger piece of marble but the inscription was no different.
 What made it special was its location, the Martyr’s Cemetery being the place of honour for those who died in the fight against fascism during the Second World War.
 This was just a spiteful, political move by those opposed to Socialism as has been demonstrated by the installation of a pro-fascist monument to the right of the Mother Albania statue.

-The original tomb stone was later used as the principle monument to the English military who dies fighting in Albania during the Second World War.
+The original tomb stone was later used as the principle monument to the English military who died fighting in Albania during the Second World War.
 The English Cemetery is in Tirana Park just behind the main Tirana University Building.

 To read Enver Hoxha’s son’s (Ilir) account of the exhumation click here.